Cardinals vs. Braves Player Props Betting Odds

-Oddsmakers have listed player props for Ronald Acuna Jr., Nolan Arenado and others when the Atlanta Braves host the St. Louis Cardinals at Truist Park on Tuesday at 7:20 PM ET.
+Ronald Acuna Jr. and Nolan Arenado are among the players with prop bets available when the Atlanta Braves and the St. Louis Cardinals meet at Truist Park on Wednesday (first pitch at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!